guilhermeleobas/tf/README.md

 - `h` for hours
 - `d` for days

-## How to collect stats
-1) Run benchmarks using the `parallel.sh` script.
-Set the `JOBS=1` if you want to run them sequentially.
+After the specified time interval, **timeout** will send a `TERM` signal to the benchmark process.

+Tip: Set `RUNTIME=0` to run indefinitely.

+### Parallel execution

+We use gnu-parallel to run the benchmarks, even if you're running things sequentially.
+To run in parallel, change the variable `$JOBS` in `vars.sh` or call `JOBS=njobs ./run.sh` from the command line.

+### Using together with Intel PIN

+You need to set a few variables before.
+Go to the file `vars.sh` and change:
+- `PIN_PATH=/path/to/pin/`
+- `PIN_LIB=/path/to/pintool/`

+The later must point to where your Pintool **source code** is, this way we can easily build your Pintool for you.

+### Collecting stats
-2) `parallel.sh` creates a logfile called `run.log` in the same directory.

-The log contains the job sequence, which host the job was run on, the start time and run time, how much data was transferred, the exit value, the signal that killed the job, and finally the command being run.
+**gnu-parallel** creates a logfile called `run.log`.
+This log contains the job sequence, which host the job was run on, the start time and run time, how much data was transferred, the exit value, the signal that killed the job, and finally the command being run.

 You can easily parse the logfile to a csv using python and [pandas](https://pandas.pydata.org/):